G-Maniteja/Android-PHP-MySQL-BootStrap-FoodOrder/README.md

 There are two parts in this project.
 1. Customer Related Modules
 2. Admin Related Modules
 An Android Application is developed for customers and a Web Page is developed for Admin.
-For the app to be connected to the online database (MySQL), i used PHP files (See Customer related files in PHP folder).
+For the app to be connected to the online database (MySQL), i used PHP files (See customer folder in PHP/foodorder folder).

 In this project i had used the data mining techniques like Association Rules Mining using apriori Algorithm.